-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of families attending one or more Parent Universities 20% of families in attendance to one or more Parent Universities Number of families completing Parent University surveys and positive recommendations.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of families attending one or more Parent Universities 2021-2022: 11.46% of AEA families participated in one or more Parent Universities.
+2022-23: Final Parent University of the school year to be held June 8, 2023.
+Results to follow.
+20% of families in attendance to one or more Parent Universities Number of families completing Parent University surveys and positive recommendations.
 2020-21: 10.4% of families attending Parent Universities completed surveys.
-95.8% rated Parent University attended as "Very Good" to "Excellent" 50% of families attending Parent Universities complete surveys.
+95.8% rated Parent University attended as "Very Good" to "Excellent" families attending Parent Universities completed surveys.
+95.83% rated Parent 2022-23: Final Parent University of the school year to be held June 8, 2023.
+Results to follow.
+50% of families attending Parent Universities complete surveys.
 97% rated Parent University attended as "Very Good" to "Excellent" Number of devices and arranged internet capacity for families.
-2020-21: 843 chrome books were checked out for at home use, 38 families signed up for Cox internet and 41 hotspots Provide 2:1 computers to student ratio so all students can have a device at home and in school.
+2020-21: 843 chrome books were checked out for at home use, 38 families signed up for Cox internet and 41 hotspots 2021-22: 143 chrome books were checked out for at home use, 0 families signed up for Cox internet, 2 hotspots 2022-23: chrome books were checked out for at home use, 0 families signed up for Cox internet, 1 hotspot Provide 2:1 computers to student ratio so all students can have a device at home and in school.
 100% on line capacity in every home.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Community participation for school-wide monthly events with translation in Spanish and American Sign Language provided.
 Monthly events for the AEA Community currently include Board of Trustees meeting, Evenings with the Administration, Parent Universities, conferences and student events.
+Monthly events for the AEA Community currently include Board of Trustees meeting, Evenings with the Administration, Parent Universities, conferences and student events.
+Over 90% of community events were available in a hybrid format (inperson and virtually), with Spanish and ASL interpretation available to all participants.
+AEA Community events currently include Board of Trustees meetings, School Site Council meetings, District English Learner Advisory Committee (DELAC) meetings, Evenings with the Administration, Parent Universities, student conferences and student/community events.
+Over 95% of community events were available in a hybrid format (in- person and virtually), with Spanish and ASL interpretation available to all participants.
 Provide at least 3-4 monthly events to inform and educate families about school related issues, curriculum and opportunities for parent education either via Zoom and/or in-person with translation services provided.